-I have lived with Crohn’s disease since I was diagnosed in 1984 and recently enjoyed a long remission from 2012 to 2018.
-The past year has been a stressful struggle indeed.
-We hoped the removal of my gallbladder in September would take care of the issue I have with digesting fat, but it is possible my body simply needs more time to heal and adjust.
+I have lived with Crohn’s disease since my diagnosis in 1984 and recently enjoyed a lengthy remission from 2012 to 2018.
+The past year was a stress-filled struggle indeed.
+We hoped the removal of my gallbladder in September would end my attacks and digestion issues I have with fat, but it is possible my condition requires more time to heal.

 1. Gamechanging Gratitude Shift

 One small pivot.
-What a difference it makes when I shift my thinking from “I have to go grocery shopping” to “I GET to go grocery shopping!”
-How can such a small shift–changing “I have to” to “I GET to”–be so utterly powerful?
+What a difference it makes when my thinking shifts from “I HAVE to go grocery shopping” to “I GET to go grocery shopping!”
+How can such a small shift in changing “I have to” to “I GET to” be so utterly powerful?

 Gratitude unlocks all sorts of mysterious wonder and extra reserves of strength.

-And gratitude gives us new eyes to see our blessings and abilities–however limited and small they may be.
+And gratitude bestows new eyes to see blessings and abilities–however limited and small they may be.

 While I may feel as though I have been run over by a truck, just being able to use my arms and legs or drive a car to a store is a huge blessing!